Table of contents

 To check that the run produced the expected result, run the analysis

-(this requires Python, numpy
+script stromgren.py (this requires Python, numpy, scipy,

-).
+matplotlib and h5py).
 This script will generate a radial neutral

 fraction profile for both snapshot files and also plot the expected